GetObok/CockroachNET/README.md

 ## Overview

-NetProbe provides continuous monitoring and testing of network connectivity between nodes in any distributed system, helping identify intermittent issues that can affect system stability and performance.
+CockroachNET provides continuous monitoring and testing of network connectivity between nodes in any distributed system, helping identify intermittent issues that can affect system stability and performance.
 The tool measures key metrics including latency, packet loss, throughput, and TCP connection quality over extended periods.

 ## Features